Sultan Qaboos bin Said, who modernized Oman, dies at 79

 Sultan Qaboos was briefly married to a first cousin.
 They had no children and divorced in 1979.

-Associated Press writers Joseph Krauss in Dubai, United Arab Emirates and Adam Schreck in Bangkok contributed to this report.
+Associated Press writers Joseph Krauss and Aya Batrawy in Dubai, United Arab Emirates and Adam Schreck in Bangkok contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.